eantonini/eantonini/README.md

 ### Glad to see you here!

 - 📖 I am a Senior Energy System Modeller at [**Open Energy Transition**](https://openenergytransition.org/).
-- 🌱 I conduct research, perform analyses and develop open-source tools and methodologies to enable future net-zero emissions energy systems.
+- 🌱 I conduct research, perform analyses, and develop open-source tools and methodologies to enable future net-zero emissions energy systems.
 - 🎒 My expertise covers low-carbon energy technologies, energy systems optimization, and decarbonization strategies.
 - 💻 I have a strong foundation in computational techniques, including mathematical modeling, statistical analysis, and data visualization.
 - 🔬 I also have significant experience in project management, interdisciplinary collaboration, and publishing research.